Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/gene-info.md

 # Find out about a gene

-In order to find your gene of interest, you must first use the Species selector to choose your species of interest.
+To find your gene of interest, you must start by selecting your species genome of interest using the Species selector:

 ![](../../img/id-species-selector.svg)

-Gene data is available in the Genome browser and the Entity viewer:
+Gene data is found in both the Genome browser and the Entity viewer apps:

 ![](../../img/id-genome-browser.svg)

-View a gene in the Genome browser to see it in the context of the genomic region, see different transcripts and see other annotations overlapping and nearby.
+Use the Genome browser to view a gene and its transcripts in the context of the genome.
+The gene is shown in the context of genomic features such as neighbouring genes(coding and non-coding), forward or reverse strands and assembly information.

 ![](../../img/id-entity-viewer.svg)

-Go to the Entity viewer to get details about the gene and its different transcripts, including protein domains, links out to other databases and sequences.
+Use the Entity viewer to find details about the gene and its different transcripts, including protein domains, links out to other databases and sequences.

+Select either the Genome browser or the Entity viewer app.
+Once in your chosen app use search to find your gene of interest and select to display the gene's data in the app.